Understanding Plumbing Vents: What Every Homeowner Should Know

 Common Issues with Vent Pipes

-Homeowners often encounter problems such as blockages caused by debris or nests, cracks or leaks in the pipes, and improper installation.
+Homeowners often encounter problems such as blockages from debris or nests, cracks or leaks in pipes, and improper installation.
 These issues can lead to slow drains, sewer odors, and even water damage.

 Signs You May Have Venting Problems